-Directly deposited to the student's Trojan OneCard OneAccount (1 day or less)
+Directly deposited to the student's Trojan OneCard OneAccount (1 day or less from the day Higher One receives the refund transmission from Troy University)

 The OneAccount from Higher One is a fully functioning, FDIC insured, free checking account that allows a student to access his or her refund quickly and easily.
 The OneAccount has no minimum balance, no monthly fees, and free Internet banking features.
 With the OneAccount, a student may use his or her Trojan OneCard to make purchases anywhere Debit MasterCard is accepted.
 The student will receive an e-mail when a refund has been directly deposited to the OneAccount.
 The student may view detailed activity of the OneAccount by accessing the OneAccount Statement online at www.TrojanOneCard.com.